NHMRC project "Engineered drugs that specifically inhibit clotting "

 • Microfabrication

-Interest in fluid mechanics, microfabrication, AI and a first class honours degree of equivalent.
+Applicant should have interest in fluid mechanics, microfabrication, Al and a first class honours degree or equivalent.

 Acknowledgement of Country